 As evident by the name, the cool mode cools the air!
 This is the mode you must be most familiar with.
 It turns on the compressor and blows out cool air into the room.
 Energy expenditure of cool mode is dependent upon the temperature of your air conditioner along with the fan settings.

-On the contrary, the dry mode of an AC does not introduce cold air into the room.
-It only removes the excess moisture.
+On the contrary, the dry mode of an AC’s intended purpose is not to introduce cold air into the room.
+It removes the excess moisture.
 This mode is convenient when you are in a moderate climate zone or if the temperature is not that hot, but humidity levels are high.
 An added advantage is that the dry mode in AC is much less energy-intensive than the cool mode.

 Dry Mode vs. Fan Mode